 - Centerbase is a highly configurable and robust cloud-based law practice management software that offers customizable workflows for each firm’s needs.
 Learn more about Centerbase.

-- Clio Manage is a powerful and innovative law practice platform that offers an array of options to add functionality through its App Directory and open API.
+- Our review of Clio Manage shows a powerful and connected law practice management software with competetive pricing and an Open API.
 Learn more about Clio Manage.

 - CosmoLex is a cloud-based law practice management software with competitive pricing and a robust feature set that includes full law-firm accounting.
 Learn more about CosmoLex.